Asset Risks Dashboard

 Risk score based on weighted average 5-year rolling Z-scores of the following indicators : Broad US Dollar (70%), EUR-USD xccy basis swap Measure of USD funding premium/discount relative to EUR (15%) and JPY-USD xccy basis swap (15%).

-The FX risk score has pulled back in April following a fragile two-week ceasefire between the US and Iran reached on April 8, having rebounded in March.
-The uptick in March was driven by a flight to safety into the US dollar amid uncertainty surrounding the Iran-centred Middle East conflict.
-However, the USD’s haven appeal is being challenged by investor concerns over US exceptionalism, long-term fiscal sustainability, and ongoing policy uncertainties.
+The FX risk score has pulled back further in May, and is hovering near its cyclical low prior to the onset of the Middle East conflict.
+The uptick in March, driven by a flight to safety into the US dollar, has unwound as risk sentiment across financial markets has improved, despite fluctuating headlines surrounding the resolution of the Iran war following the two-week fragile ceasefire reached on April 8.
+While the US Fed is expected to keep rates unchanged, the USD’s appeal is being challenged by investor concerns over US exceptionalism, long-term fiscal sustainability, and ongoing policy uncertainties.
 US funding conditions remain comfortable in the Euro and Japanese markets, albeit with a slight tightening bias.

 GENERAL DISCLOSURE/ DISCLAIMER (For Macroeconomics, Currencies, Interest Rates, Digital Assets or Commodities)[1]